beyondtracks/nsw-rfs-geojson-feeds/README.md

 ## Where is it used?

-This pipeline has been built for [www.beyondtracks.com](https://www.beyondtracks.com) to provide information about bush fires nearby bushwalks.
+This pipeline has been built for [www.beyondtracks.com](https://www.beyondtracks.com) and can be viewed live at [www.beyondtracks.com/map](https://www.beyondtracks.com/map) to provide information about bush fires near bushwalks.

 # Features
 ## Access-Control-Allow-Origin